gc2300/PUI2017_gc2300/HW3_gc2300/README.md

 I did assignment 3 on my own.
-I used python to get sample from 5 distributions with different sample sizes but the same population mean.
+I used python to get samples from 5 distributions with different sample sizes but the same population mean.